 - Acquire an in-depth understanding of each concept through practical code examples.

 Selenium can be used to perform repetitive functional and regression testing.
-Every organization wants to reduce their manual testing cost and thus have started using Selenium.
-This is an automation testing tool to avoid repeated manual work, receive faster feedback, reduce cost of manual testing and save time on running tests repeatedly, and ensure that tests are executed consistently with the same preconditions and expectations.
+Every organization wants to reduce its manual testing cost and thus has started using Selenium.
+This is an automation testing tool to avoid repeated manual work, receive faster feedback, reduce the cost of manual testing and save time on running tests repeatedly, and ensure that tests are executed consistently with the same preconditions and expectations.

 Who should use it?